-A COO report is designed to provide insights into critical operational KPIs and share them through dashboards, public URLs, automated e-mails, or embedded options by using modern dashboard software in order to evaluate relevant operational performance.
+A COO report is designed to provide insights into critical operational KPIs and share them through dashboards, public URLs, automated emails, or embedded options by using modern dashboard software in order to evaluate relevant operational performance.

-A COO report template is easily created with a few clicks and can be re-used for recurring reporting processes, completely automated, and generated with professional solutions such as self-service data analytics tools.
+A COO report template is easily created with a few clicks and can be reused for recurring reporting processes.
+Completely automated and generated with professional solutions such as self-service data analytics tools.

 How To Create COO Dashboards & Reports?

-1. Utilize professional COO dashboard software and tools
+1. Utilize professional dashboard software and tools

 With the help of intelligent (AI) alarms and features, automated monitoring is simplified, ensuring users receive an immediate notification when an anomaly occurs.
-This is critical in any operational environment since, without it, manual work would cause more confusion than resolutions as well as increase the time to improve problem-solving processes which can cause additional business bottlenecks.
+This is critical in any operational environment since, without it, manual work would cause more confusion than resolutions as well as increase the time to improve problem-solving processes, which can cause additional bottlenecks.